openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 fd6e76cd402226c76e65438a5e3df693-bash

-Now you can copy this URL into your browser, replace â€˜obs:â€™ with â€˜http:â€™ and you should see something interesting :-) Well, this is gonna be part of the next OBS release, for now you have to modify the URL slightly further to use the OBS test instance (stage):
+Now you can copy this URL into your browser, replace ‘obs:’ with ‘http:’ and you should see something interesting :-) Well, this is gonna be part of the next OBS release, for now you have to modify the URL slightly further to use the OBS test instance (stage):